mmiask/articles/lockfile-maintenance/lockfile-final.md

 But even if I didn't convince you to do a weekly/monthly/whatever dependency bump I hope that this article gave you a strong understanding of the lockfile itself, why it is important when talking about compatibility across different machines, and seeing that lockfile maintenance does not have to be a terrible chore that takes an unreasonable amount of time.

 If you feel like this article added some value to your current skill set though, please consider resharing it on your social media.

-If you’d like to learn more about our open-source tool, Elements, which was a basis for this article, visit our website.